New York : The must-see places of Ghostbusters

 Setting for the first ghoul hunt in the film, you really shouldn’t miss the New York library.
 Go up to the top floor to admire the superb “Rose Reading Room”.
 It’s here that Peter Venkman (Bill Murray) and Raymond Stantz (Dan Aykroyd) join up with Egon Spengler (Harold Ramis).
 Don’t try and reproduce the noisy entrance in the film though!
 Access to this vast room may be open to all, but silence is the rule.

 After losing their jobs as researchers, the three Ghostbusters decide to found their own paranormal investigation company.
-The decisive discussion between Peter and Raymond takes place in the square, a few meters from the Alma Mater, the statue of the goddess Minerva, presiding on her perch on the Low Library steps.
+As we mention in our Guide New York of 1000 cult movie, series, music, comics, novel locations, the decisive discussion between Peter and Raymond takes place in the square, a few meters from the Alma Mater, the statue of the goddess Minerva, presiding on her perch on the Low Library steps.

 Dana Barrett's apartment